History of Unitarianism: 21st century

-In May 2004 Rev. Peter Hughes, vice-chairman of the East Lancashire Unitarian Mission, and a minister at Chowbent Chapel founded in 1645 in Atherton, Greater Manchester, published an article in the movement's journal, The Inquirer, and gave an interview to The Times where he warned of the extinction of the Unitarian Church.
+In May 2004, Rev. Peter Hughes, vice-chairman of the East Lancashire Unitarian Mission and a minister at Chowbent Chapel founded in 1645 in Atherton, Greater Manchester, published an article in the movement's journal, The Inquirer, and gave an interview to The Times where he warned of the extinction of the Unitarian Church.
 According to The Times, "the church has fewer than 6,000 members in Britain; half of whom are aged over 65."
 He added, referring to Toxteth Chapel in Liverpool, the movement's oldest building, where he was brought up, "they have had no minister since 1976 and the Unitarian cause there is effectively dead."
 The denomination's president, Dawn Buckle, a retired lecturer in education, denied that the movement was in a terminal phase and described it as a "thriving community capable of sustaining growth".
 There are more than 180 Unitarian congregations in Britain as part of the General Assembly of Unitarian and Free Christian Churches.

-Entirely separate from the General Assembly, and generally with no historical descent from the British and Foreign Unitarian Association (1825–1928), there are a number of other denominations and small groups which look to earlier periods of Unitarianism as influences.
-This includes both groups looking back to the early Polish, Dutch and English "Socinians" of the 17th century such as the Restoration Fellowship of Sir Anthony Buzzard, 3rd Baronet, and those looking to the later "biblical unitarianism" of Robert Spears.
-Many of these groups are nontrinitarian in theology, liberal in some political areas – such as conscientious objection, but fundamentalist in regard to the Bible, and conservative in areas such as homosexuality or women priests.
-Some of these groups however do have women ministers.
+Entirely separate from the General Assembly, and generally with no historical descent from the British and Foreign Unitarian Association (1825–1928), there are a number of other denominations and small groups that look to earlier periods of Unitarianism as influences.
+This includes both groups looking back to the early Polish, Dutch, and English "Socinians" of the 17th century such as the Restoration Fellowship of Sir Anthony Buzzard, 3rd Baronet, and those looking to the later "biblical unitarianism" of Robert Spears.
+Many of these groups are nontrinitarian in theology, liberal in some political areas—such as conscientious objection, but fundamentalist in regard to the Bible, and conservative in areas such as homosexuality or women priests.
+Some of these groups however have women ministers.

-Recently some religious groups have adopted the term "Biblical Unitarianism" to distinguish their theology from modern liberal Unitarianism.
+Recently, some religious groups have adopted the term "Biblical Unitarianism" to distinguish their theology from modern liberal Unitarianism.

 Unitarianism's spread to other countries

 Germany

-There are currently four separate groups of Unitarians in Germany:
+There are currently five separate groups of Unitarians in Germany: